MAIA data and applications

 The NASA MAIA investigation is focused on understanding the health effects of different types (compositional mixtures) of particulate matter (PM) air pollution.
 MAIA data products will be publicly available free of charge, and are intended to be useful for multiple applications, including the following:

-• Environmental research: Similar to the impacts of air pollution on human health, MAIA data can be used to evaluate the impact on the natural and human environment, by providing 1 kilometer-resolution concentrations of various types of PM in the target areas.
+- Environmental research: Similar to the impacts of air pollution on human health, MAIA data can be used to evaluate the impact on the natural and human environment, by providing 1 kilometer-resolution mass concentrations of various types of PM in the PTAs and - resources permitting - selected STAs.
 This can be of use to researchers as well as citizen scientists and environmental justice advocates interested in the air quality in their local area.

-• Air quality monitoring and regulation: Agencies that regulate and/or monitor air quality within the MAIA target areas may find the data products useful for siting monitors, evaluating the impact of regulations, and studying exceptional events.
+- Air quality monitoring and regulation: Agencies that regulate and/or monitor air quality within the MAIA target areas may find the data products useful for various applications such as siting monitors, evaluating the impact of regulations, and studying exceptional events.

 The MAIA team encourages users to explore additional applications of the MAIA data products.
 Other satellite-based multi-angular radiance and polarization data have been used for studying vegetation characteristics and the three-dimensional structure of clouds and optically thick aerosols.
 Please consult the Data Product and FAQ sections below to see if MAIA data might be useful to you.